What Lies Beneath a Leatherback Turtle’s Beak

 The staple of leatherbacks’ diet, jellyfish are composed mostly of water and are therefore not a particularly dense source of nutrition.
 As such, leatherbacks rely on these jagged rows of “teeth” to help them digest as many jellyfish as possible without burning through their energy reserves.

-Since we are now officially in nesting season, sea turtles need all the energy they can get.
+Sea turtles need all the energy they can get.
 Folly mainly sees loggerhead nests, but our beloved beach is within the natural habitat and nesting range of Kemp’s Ridley, Green Sea Turtles and — yep! — even leatherbacks.

 And if the mental image of the leatherback’s mouth isn’t deterrent enough not to interfere with nesting turtles, beachgoers should bear in mind that all seven species of sea turtles are on the Endangered or Threatened species list and protected by federal and state laws.